 Program curriculum and activities are developed and led by Communication Pathways staff, all highly qualified Speech Language Pathologists with an expertise in augmentative communication and assistive technology.

 Many of our “campers” live in communication isolation as the only deaf person living in group homes scattered throughout Maine and beyond.
-Camp Sign offers a fun, language-accessible camp experience in a barrier-free environment.
+Sign Tree Camp offers a fun, language-accessible camp experience in a barrier-free environment.

 Pine Tree Camp is set on 285 fully accessible acres of woods, fields and more than a mile of waterfront on North Pond in Rome, Maine.
-During their stay, campers have the opportunity to connect with a peer group and benefit from participating in a full range of recreational activities all adapted to meet their needs.
+During their stay, campers will have the opportunity to connect with a peer group and benefit from participating in a full range of recreational activities all adapted to meet their needs.
 Campers will stay in beautiful new fully accessible camper cabins with breathtaking views of North Pond.